Tigers vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has collected 94 hits with 19 doubles, 13 home runs and 30 walks.
-He has driven in 58 runs with four stolen bases.
+- Vladimir Guerrero Jr. has 94 hits with 19 doubles, 13 home runs, 30 walks and 58 RBI.
+He's also stolen four bases.

 Guerrero Recent Games